 Insiyah Saeed is a journalist and documentary producer based in Silicon Valley.
-With a background in storytelling and a passion for women empowerment, Insiyah combines these two passions in her work on She Started It.
-As an award-winning writer in print, Insiyah has been published in Huffington Post, The New York Sun, The Wall Street Journal, Women 2.0 and other tech blogs.
+With a background in storytelling and a passion for women in entrepreneurship, Insiyah combines these two passions with creating She Started It.
+She Started It is an award winning film which has been shown at over 20+ film festivals and over 500 community screenings globally.
+Insiyah also served as an envoy for the State Department’s American Film Showcase where the film was screened at Embassies worldwide including Russia, Mongolia, UAE, Ethiopia, Switzerland, France, Turkey, Ghana, and many more countries.
 Insiyah is graduate of the Columbia J-School and has worked extensively in film.

 Jennifer Steinman - Editor

 Jennifer Steinman is a Film Director, Producer and Editor with over 20 years of experience in television and filmmaking.
 She has established herself professionally as a creative storyteller, with a keen sense of pace and timing and the ability to tap into the heart and emotion of a story.

 Jennifer’s most recent documentary feature film, DESERT RUNNERS, was named by the Huffington Post as one of “The Top 10 Documentaries of 2013.”
 The film screened to sold-out audiences at IDFA and was selected “Best of the Fest” at the Edinburgh Film Festival.
 It won the Audience Award for Best Documentary at both the Vancouver International and The Hamptons International Film Festivals, and Best Cinematography at the Woods Hole Film Festival.

 Jennifer’s feature directorial debut, the documentary film MOTHERLAND, had its world premiere at the South by Southwest (SXSW) Film Festival, winning the prestigious Emerging Visions Audience Award.
 The film went on to win several other best-of-festival awards and was released by Vanguard Cinema.